enspirit/yourbackendisbroken.dev/tuto-steps/step-0/index.md

 $ npm start
 ```

-Use `webspicy` in another terminal as you progress in the tutorial steps on this website.
+Use `webspicy` in another terminal as you progress through the tutorial steps on this website.

 You are ready to start the tutorial, just run